 Security cameras are another core security system part.
 Cameras can be used to record areas of your home or yard, and some can also send the feed straight to your smartphone or tablet.

-Cameras are also used in new and clever ways, from doorbell cameras that are all but invisible to smart cameras, like the Nest Cam, that record in crisp 1080p HD and automatically store footage in the Cloud for safekeeping.
+Cameras are also used in new and clever ways, from doorbell cameras that are all but invisible to smart cameras, like the Google Nest Cam (Battery), that record in crisp 1080p HD and automatically store footage in the Cloud for safekeeping.

 One burglar alarm part that might be easily overlooked is the signage that comes with it.
 You might not think these are all that important, but the presence of these signs and window stickers can deter would-be burglars from entering a home.
 Make sure to display your signs prominently!